Teppen-io/c10r/conf.d/README.md

 ### query

 * **Type:** String
 * **Desc:** The SQL query which will return the columns necessary to correctly parse the template and write it to the filesystem.
-One of the returned columns **must** contain an integer representation of standard Epoch time in seconds.
+One of the returned columns **must** contain an integer representation of Epoch time.
 See: [mtime](#mtime)

-#### SQLite3
+#### SQLite3 Epoch Time

-This can be achieved by using `strftime` to ensure a datetime is returned as an int (seconds since 1970-01-01.)
+Use `strftime` to ensure a datetime is returned as the seconds since 1970-01-01 (Unix Epoch).

 E.g. `SELECT strftime('%s', last_updated) as last_updated FROM my_table`

 ## Template Strings

-`dest_dir` and `dest_file` can include [Python Template Strings](https://docs.python.org/3/library/string.html#template-strings), which will be substituted for columns returned by your SQL query.
+`dest` can include [Python Template Strings](https://docs.python.org/3/library/string.html#template-strings), which will be substituted for columns returned by your SQL query.

 E.g. If your query returns the following: